hashicorp/terraform-provider-vsphere/website/docs/r/file.html.markdown

 `source_datastore`, `source_datacenter`, or `source_file`), the resource will
 be re-created.
-Depending on if destination parameters are being changed, this may result in the destination file either being overwritten or deleted from the previoud location.
+Depending on if destination parameters are being changed, this may result in the destination file either being overwritten or deleted from the previous location.

 ## Example Usages